itead/Segnix/README.md

 Or you can get SDK via other ways you prefer at <https://github.com/iteadsw/SDK>

+#### NOTE

-***Note: All the commands of the fellowing steps should be run under SDK's source code directory.***
+All the commands of the fellowing steps should be run under SDK's source code directory.

 ### Step 2: Configuration Your Board